AleksanderAlt/Study_Networking/README.md

 - Router - a networking device that forwards data packets between computer networks and perform the traffic directing functions on the Internet
 - Network address translation (NAT) - is a method of remapping one IP address space into another by modifying network address information in the IP header of packets while they are in transit across a traffic routing device
 - Default gateway - the node in a computer network using the internet protocol suite that serves as the forwarding host (router) to other networks when no other route specification matches the destination IP address of a packet
-Tcpdump - packet analyzer that allows the user to display TCP/IP and other packets being transmitted or received over a network to which the computer is attached
+- Tcpdump - packet analyzer that allows the user to display TCP/IP and other packets being transmitted or received over a network to which the computer is attached
+- Network bandwidth (bits/second) - capacity of a wired or wireless network communications link to transmit the maximum amount of data from one point to another over a computer network or internet connection in a given amount of time (usually one second).
+Synonymous with capacity, bandwidth describes the data transfer rate
+- Network latency (milliseconds) - time it takes for data or a request to go from the source to the destination.
+The closer your latency is to zero, the better
+- Middleboxes — devices that inspect, modify, or filter network traffic.
+Ex Firewall, intrusion detection systems and load balancers.
+Can also block apps
+- Web proxy - works at the HTTP level, taking queries from browsers and sending them out to web servers.
+Many organizations use web proxies for caching.
+From the standpoint of a web developer, traffic from a busy proxy looks much the same as traffic from a busy NAT: queries for many users, on many actual computers, are funneled through a single public IP address.

 ## Käsud Linuxis